The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 On top of Mt.
-Stapafell there is a rock called Fellskross, which is a Viking sign of holy powers.
+Stapafell, there is a rock called Fellskross, which is a Viking sign of holy powers.
 I have not been on top of Mt.
-Stapafell, so I have never seen this Fellskross, would love to though.
+Stapafell, so I have never seen this Fellskross, I would love to though.

-When you take a walk around the harbour and the sea cliffs during breeding season of the birds you will hear and see myriad of birds squawking, mostly kittiwakes, fulmars, gulls and the Arctic tern.
+When you take a walk around the harbour and the sea cliffs during the breeding season of the birds, you will hear and see a myriad of birds squawking, mostly kittiwakes, fulmars, gulls, and the Arctic tern.

 There are some great photo opportunities at Arnarstapi.
 I especially like the photo below.
 It is not as dangerous as it looks though, this stone bridge is wide, but then stone bridges have been known to collapse!